-Welcome to the Department of Technology and Environmental Design web site, where you can learn more about one of the largest and most dynamic departments on campus!
-We encourage you to join our more than 900 majors and to work with some of the most outstanding faculty in the nation in the fields of sustainable technology and building science.
+Welcome to the Department of Sustainable Technology and the Built Environment web site, where you can learn more about one of the most dynamic departments on campus!
+We encourage you to join our more than 500 majors and to work with some of the most outstanding faculty in the nation in the fields of sustainable technology and building science.

-The Department of Technology and Environmental Design offers degree programs in Appropriate Technology (emphasizing renewable energy and the broad range of "sustainable" technologies), Building Science (with concentrations in Construction Management, Architectural Design & Technology, and Sustainable Building Systems), Graphic Arts and Imaging Technology, Interior Design, Industrial Design (with concentrations in Product Design and Furniture Design), Commercial Photography, and two degrees leading to K-12 teacher licensure: Technology Education and Trade and Industry.
-Our Graduate Program offers a Master of Science in Technology degree, with concentrations in Appropriate Technology, Building Science, Graphic Arts and Imaging Technology, Sustainable Design and Construction, and Renewable Energy Enginering.
+The Department of Sustainable Technology and the Built Environment offers degree programs in Appropriate Technology (emphasizing renewable energy and the broad range of "sustainable" technologies) and Building Science (with concentrations in Construction Management, Architectural Design & Technology, and Sustainable Building Systems).
+Our Graduate Program offers a Master of Science in Technology degree, with concentrations in Appropriate Technology, Building Science, Sustainable Design and Construction, and Renewable Energy Engineering.

-Department of Technology and Environmental Design faculty and staff are dedicated to:
+Department of Sustainable Technology and the Built Environment faculty and staff are dedicated to:

 - Enhancing students' problem-solving abilities through laboratory and studio-based experiences that feature hands-on activities.

 - Teaching students to examine current and emerging technologies critically, with the goal of improved technological designs for a more sustainable future.

 - Preparing students for careers and, where relevant, professional certification or licensure.

 - Helping students to become informed consumers and responsible citizens.

 - Encouraging students to establish professional and personal goals and ethics to guide practice.